ACT — Trinsic

 I can hold difficult thoughts and feelings with openness.
 I don't need them to disappear before I act.

-Experiential avoidance, the attempt to control or eliminate inner experience, is one of the most researched drivers of psychological suffering.
-Every strategy that has temporarily worked to avoid pain eventually requires more effort and narrows your life further.
+Experiential avoidance — the attempt to control or eliminate inner experience — is one of the most researched drivers of psychological suffering.
 Acceptance is the alternative.

 3